 Final Thoughts

-With any type of withdrawal, adverse effects vary depending on the individual.
-It’s important to discuss stopping alcohol consumption with your care team before taking the first step, as doing so suddenly may result in death.
-Fortunately, the prognosis for those who fully engage in treatment and maintenance is good.
-While there may be some irreversible damage from use, one may continue to recover.
-It all begins with you making the change.
+The adverse effects of alcohol withdrawal vary depending on the individual.
+Discuss stopping alcohol consumption with your care team before taking the first step, as doing so suddenly may result in death.
+Fortunately, the prognosis for those who fully engage in treatment and maintenance is promising.
+Recovery from alcohol withdrawal symptoms or dependence begins with you making the change.